kydkit/music-player/README.md

 # music-player
-Leveling up in vanilla JS
+Leveling up in vanilla JS by creating a music player